Teams, tales and tips – a guide to the local game

 The Keepmoat also hosted an England under-21 international in 2010, a 2-1 defeat by Greece – the same year that Rovers were achieving their highest league finish in 60 years, 12th place in the Championship.

-Doncaster Sheffield Airport is 14km (nine miles) south-east of town, connected by First South Yorkshire bus X4 that runs from Stand 1 outside the terminal to Doncaster Interchange (Mon-Sat every 30min, Sun every hr, journey time 20min, £3), a 5min walk to Doncaster station in the town centre.
+Doncaster Sheffield Airport is 14km (nine miles) south-east of town.
+First Bus 57c runs to Doncaster Interchange (£3, South Yorkshire day pass £5 on board, Mon-Sat every 30mins, Sun every hr, journey time 25mins), a 5min walk to Doncaster station on the western edge of the town centre.

-Doncaster is a major train hub, with regular direct services from London Kings Cross (1hr 40min journey time, cheapest online £11) and Manchester Piccadilly (1hr 15-30min journey time, cheapest online £9).
+Doncaster is a major train hub, with regular direct services from London Kings Cross (1hr 40min journey time, advance single £30) and Manchester Piccadilly (1hr 15-30min journey time, advance single £17-£18).
+Adding a Doncaster PlusBus supplement (£4) to your ticket allows you to use all local buses for the rest of the day.

 Several major bus companies serve the city – the stadium is too far to walk from the station.
 Travel South Yorkshire oversees the network and has all timetable and ticket information.
-A PLUSBUS1 day pass, added to the price of your train ticket, is £3.80.
+Each of the main servers has its own ticketing system.
+For First Bus, a FirstDay pass is £4.70 on board.

 The retail park by the stadium has three chain hotels nearby.
 Nearest to the ground is the Premier Inn Doncaster Lakeside, functional and affordable, with its own restaurant.
 Also close is the Travelodge Doncaster Lakeside, of similar ilk, with limited free parking.
-Just the other side of White Rose Way, the Park Inn by Radisson Doncaster is slightly sleeker, also with free parking.
+Just the other side of White Rose Way, mid-range Doncaster International fills the sleek space where the Park Inn by Radisson once was, also with free parking.

 Also close and classy, the Earl of Doncaster is done out in the Art Deco style of 1938, when it opened.

-By the town centre, the traditional Regent Hotel has been catering to the racing crowd for generations, with 52 en-suite rooms, a bar and restaurant.
+By the town centre, the traditional Regent Hotel on Regent Square has been catering to the racing crowd for generations, with 52 en-suite rooms, a bar and restaurant.

-For a something even more central, then the Red Lion is a Wetherspoons pub/hotel, with 14 en-suite rooms.
+For a something even more central right on Market Place, then the Red Lion is a Wetherspoons pub/hotel, with 14 en-suite rooms.